 The Dog Control Act 1996 and QLDC Dog Control Bylaw 2006 are enforced by Queenstown Lakes District Animal Control Officers.
-Anyone found in contravention of the Dog Control Bylaw 2006 or Act is generally issued a warning for a first offence.
-If there is a further contravention the dog owners are likely to be issued an Infringement Notice without further warning.
+Where an individual is found in contravention of the Act or Bylaw, they are generally issued a warning for a first offence rather than an infringement, however where a dog is impounded, an impoundment fee is applied on each occasion.